lemmyszn/Alx_DjangoLearnLab/0x1.Introduction_ to_ Django/LibraryProject/bookshelf/create.md

 # Output
 print(f'Created Book: {new_book}')
-Created Book: The Great Gatsby by F. Scott Fitzgerald
+Created Book: The Great Gatsby by George Orwell

 # Retrieve all books
 all_books = Book.objects.all()